-Stickleback Number of the Beast copyright Rebellion Developments Ltd/2000AD.
+Stickleback: Number of The Beast Part One Stickleback Number of the Beast copyright Rebellion Developments Ltd/2000AD.
+Stickleback created by Ian Edginton and Me |

 To minimise spoilificatiousness, I've left these nearly a week from delivery of subscription copies.
 Since subscribers will already have part 2 by the time I post this, It's time to get going.